PradheepaV/Assignments/README.txt

 ======================

 1. Add __init__.py to create module.
 The file could not be uploaded here as its an empty file.
+2. Point PARENT_DIR in product_classifier to your folder.
 2. Run product_classifier -
 	This shows the performance of various models and persists Linear SVC model